rvlopes/GlorIA/README.md

 ### Misc
 - The Trainer was built as "steps oriented", meaning it was programmed with the concept of total steps in mind instead of epochs, due to the incredibly large amounts of text we had (35M documents or 35B tokens!), so measuring training in "epochs" was not very helpful. **When possible, launch pre-training with a given number of max steps for simplicity**;
 - Specifying max steps WILL override *number of epochs* and run training until it reaches the specified number;
-- Specifying save steps WILL override *save on epoch* behavior and will save a checkpoint every X steps;
+- Specifying save steps WILL override *save on epoch* behaviour and will save a checkpoint every X steps;
 - The Trainer uses a custom multidataset object to leverage multiple sources and arbitrary weights, but internally supports "regular" datasets as long as they can be used in a PyTorch Dataloader;